Irrigation: Competition for water resources

-Until 1960s, there were fewer than half the current number of people on the planet.
+Until the 1960s, there were fewer than half the number of people on the planet as of 2024.
 People were not as wealthy as today, consumed fewer calories and ate less meat, so less water was needed to produce their food.
-They required a third of the volume of water we presently take from rivers.
-Today, the competition for water resources is much more intense.
-This is because there are now more than seven billion people on the planet, increasing the likelihood of overconsumption of food produced by water-thirsty animal agriculture and intensive farming practices, and there is increasing competition for water from industry, urbanisation and biofuel crops.
+They required a third of the volume of water humans presently take from rivers.
+Today, the competition for water resources is much more intense, because there are now more than seven billion people on the planet, increasing the likelihood of overconsumption of food produced by water-thirsty animal agriculture and intensive farming practices.
+This creates increasing competition for water from industry, urbanisation and biofuel crops.
 Farmers will have to strive to increase productivity to meet growing demands for food, while industry and cities find ways to use water more efficiently.

 Successful agriculture is dependent upon farmers having sufficient access to water.
 However, water scarcity is already a critical constraint to farming in many parts of the world.

 Irrigation methods

 There are several methods of irrigation.
 They vary in how the water is supplied to the plants.
 The goal is to apply the water to the plants as uniformly as possible, so that each plant has the amount of water it needs, neither too much nor too little.
-Irrigation can also be understood whether it is supplementary to rainfall as happens in many parts of the world, or whether it is 'full irrigation' whereby crops rarely depend on any contribution from rainfall.
+Irrigation can also be understood whether it is supplementary to rainfall, as happens in many parts of the world, or whether it is 'full irrigation, whereby crops rarely depend on any contribution from rainfall.
 Full irrigation is less common and only happens in arid landscapes experiencing very low rainfall or when crops are grown in semi-arid areas outside of any rainy seasons.